khenissimehdi/Site-To-Site-VPN/README.md

 #### Note set the inside and outside interfacess
 go to the interface and add ether ``ip nat outside`` or ``ip nat inside``

+#### Setting the Crypto Map for isakmp
+Crypto maps server to two goals the first one is to specify the policy that will be applied to the trafic and second filtiring and classifying the trafic